Temporal Landscapes: A Graphical Logic of Behavior: Introduction

 A completely different approach to temporal reasoning, known as \emph{temporal type theory} (TTT), was given in \cite{schultz2019temporal}.
 Instead of defining new logical operators that collate past and future times into the present, temporal type theory alters the very notion of truth itself, to make truth inherently depend on time.
 The goal of this article is to describe, in elementary terms, how TTT makes this idea precise, as well as how it can be used in practice.

 Temporal type theory begins by defining a topological space called the \emph{interval domain} $\ir$, whose points are the closed intervals $[t_1,t_2]\ss\rr$, which we call \emph{time-intervals}, and whose open sets are generated by open intervals $(a,b)$, each of which consists of all points $[t_1,t_2]$ with $a<t_2\leq t_2<b$.
 A \emph{sheaf} $B$ on $\ir$ is a type of behavior: it assigns to each basic open $(a,b)$ a set $B(a,b)\in\smset$, and for every $a\leq a'\leq b'\leq b$, it assigns a restriction function $\rho\colon B(a,b)\to B(a',b')$ that clips a longer-lasting behavior $x\in B(a,b)$ to a shorter-lasting behavior $\rho(x)\in B(a',b')$.
-Behavior types include: \begin{enumerate} \item $\nn$, $\zz$, $\qq$, and $\rr$, the behavior of natural numbers, integers, rationals, and reals (unchanging over any interval $(a,b)$); \item $\wt{\rr}$, the behavior of ``varying'' real numbers (changing continuously over any $(a,b)$); \footnote{Note that the constant reals can be considered as a subtype $\rr\ss\wt{\rr}$ of the varying real numbers.} \item for any vector field $V$ on a topological space, the behavior of integral curves through $V$ (of duration $b-a$); \item for any graph $G$, the behavior of stochastically-timed walks through $G$; \item more generally, for any hybrid system \cite{henzinger2000theory}, the behavior of all legal trajectories; \item $\prop$, the behavior of truth values, also known as propositions, which one can think of as audits or monitors of behavior. $\prop$ will be the main character in this paper; \item the empty behavior and the singleton behavior ($\Time$ itself), as well as products, unions, subobjects, quotients, and exponentials of all the above. \end{enumerate}

-Discussing behavior types in detail is out of scope for this paper, as it includes definitions of sheaves and toposes; the interested reader is referred to \cite{schultz2019temporal} for a technical discussion, or to \cite[Chapter 7]{fong2019seven} for a gentle introduction.
-We \emph{do not} assume the reader has knowledge of category theory, sheaf theory, or topos theory.
-Our goal in this paper is to give the reader a relatively self-contained understanding of $\prop$---the behavior type of truth values---in terms of \emph{temporal landscapes}.
+Behavior types include: \begin{enumerate}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item $\nn$, $\zz$, $\qq$, and $\rr$, the behaviors of natural numbers, integers, rationals, and reals (unchanging over any interval $(a,b)$); \item $\wt{\rr}$, the behavior of ``varying'' real numbers (changing continuously over any $(a,b)$); \footnote{Note that the constant reals can be considered as a subtype $\rr\ss\wt{\rr}$ of the varying real numbers.} \item for any vector field $V$ on a topological space, the behavior of integral curves through $V$ (of duration $b-a$); \item for any graph $G$, the behavior of stochastically-timed walks through $G$; \item more generally, for any hybrid system \cite{henzinger2000theory}, the behavior of all legal trajectories; \item $\prop$, the behavior of truth values, also known as propositions, which one can think of as audits or monitors of behavior. $\prop$ will be the main character in this paper; \item the empty behavior and the singleton behavior ($\Time$ itself), as well as products, unions, subobjects, quotients, and exponentials of all the above. \end{enumerate} Discussing behavior types in detail is out of scope for this paper, as it includes definitions of sheaves and toposes; the interested reader is referred to \cite{schultz2019temporal} for a technical discussion, or to \cite[Chapter 7]{fong2019seven} for a gentle introduction.
+The goal in this paper is to give the reader a relatively self-contained understanding of $\prop$---the behavior type of truth values---in terms of \emph{temporal landscapes}.